Germany: Right-wing extremist soldier back in custody | DW | 14.02.2022

 Authorities launched investigations into right-wing sentiment among soldiers after the case of Franco A. came to light

-A spokesperson for Fraknfut's Higher Regional Court on Monday said that a German military officer who made headlines in 2017 was back into police custody.
+A spokesperson for Frankfurt's Higher Regional Court on Monday said a German military officer who made headlines in 2017 was back in police custody.

 Franco A.* has been on trial since May last year over preparing a "serious act of violent subversion."
 He allegedly plotted to attack prominent politicians while posing as a Syrian refugee.

-The court announced that, during an identity check, new objects were found on Franco A's person that could serve as evidence.
+The court announced that, during an identity check, new objects were found in his possession that could serve as evidence.

-A special police task force arrested him on Sunday morning, and he was due to appear before the court on Monday, the spokesperson said.
+A special police task force arrested Franco A. on Sunday morning, and he was due to appear before the court on Monday, the spokesperson said.

 First arrested in February 2017, Franco A. was in pretrial detention for seven months, until a court ordered his release in late November 2017.
 At the time, the court said there was "no urgent suspicion" he was preparing to commit a criminal act against the state.